Dolvido/AutoAgent/README.md

 ## Offline Usage

-AutoCritic is fully offline and doesn't require an internet connection after installation and model download.
+AutoAgent is fully offline and doesn't require an internet connection after installation and model download.
 All data stays on your machine.

 ## License